yugr/rust-slides/features/cons/panics/README.md

 This generally goes against [popular guidelines](https://doc.rust-lang.org/book/ch09-03-to-panic-or-not-to-panic.html).

+On the other hand, in [P1947r0](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1947r0.pdf) Bjarne Stroustroup clearly states that
+  - "There has been little serious research on the topics of performance of exceptions ... there are, however, many small unscientific studies and lots of loudly expressed opinions - often claiming exceptions to be inherently slower than various forms of checking of error-codes"
+  - "Exceptions have been observed to speed up critical code by eliminating repeated test and by shortening the critical path"
+  - "I suspect there are significant optimization opportunities left for C++ exception handling"

 [kammce](https://isocpp.org/blog/2025/08/cppcon-2025-cutting-cpp-exception-time-by-93.4-khalil-estell)
 claims that he was able to speed up exceptions 20x which makes this approach even more amenable.